 The educator toolkit includes free lesson plans, activities, and resources for teaching STEM using environmental education.
 The environment is a compelling context for teaching STEM (science, technology, engineering, and mathematics) as it provides teachers with a diverse range of real-world challenges that engage students in hands-on opportunities to apply and reinforce STEM concepts across multiple subject areas.
 From calculating planting area and productivity in the school garden, to designing model wind turbines, to tracking invasive species with GPS technology, environmental projects inspire students to apply STEM by empowering them to develop innovative solutions to local problems meaningful to them.

 Rent science suitcase kits in Life Cycle, Properties, of Water, Animal Adaptations, Food Webs, Sea Turtle Science and Conservation, and Climate Science in direct correlation with Science SOLs!
 Each suitcase kit from the Virginia Aquarium will be specially adapted for your grade level.

 Science Museum of Virginia – Climate Connections

-Online resource includes videos, radio podcasts, background information, and interactive activites on how we connect to our climate and what you can do to make a positive impact.
+Online resources include videos, radio podcasts, background information, and interactive activities on how we connect to our climate and what you can do to make a positive impact.